antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ---

 ### Neogenes — Vibert 2022 Mol.
 Cell
 **Description:** "EWS::FLI1 induces the robust expression of a specific set of novel spliced and polyadenylated transcripts within otherwise transcriptionally silent regions of the genome.
 These neogenes are virtually undetectable in large collections of normal tissues or non-EwS tumors."
-The Vibert 2022 track marks genomic coordinates of neogenes identified across oncogenic transcription factor fusion proteins — tumor-specific transcriptional outputs from otherwise silent regions, representing potential immunotherapy targets.
+The study reports neogenes driven by EWS::FLI1 and by 22 further chimeric transcription factors across 17 cancer types, and shows that some are translated into tumour-specific peptides.
 [12]

 ---